 Here are some simple silver foil leaves, cut from washed disposable flan tins or some tin foil.
-Draw the leaf shape you’d like on paper – we’ve chosen oak leaves for obvious reasons.
-Then use a pencil to trace the outline onto the foil.
+Draw the leaf shape you’d like on paper (we’ve chosen oak leaves for obvious reasons!) and then use a pencil to trace the outline onto the foil.
 Carefully cut out the leaf shape and make a hole at the top for some silver hanging thread.
 You can score and bend the silver leaves to match the vein patterns found in real ones.
-Did you know that veins help leaves bend to face the light?
-You can certainly see the different planes of light and shadow on the silver ones.

-Here’s a fantastic Christmas card or label design, making a collage from patterned paper.
+Here’s a fantastic Christmas card or label design, made from a collage from patterned paper.
 You could use origami paper, or Christmas wrapping paper.
-Our cards have coloured themes, and the Christmas tree design is topped off with a star sticker.
+Our cards have colour themes, and the Christmas tree design is topped off with a star sticker.

 Cut different sized triangles from the paper you’ve collected for the project.
 You can mix up different patterns, or make trees with solid blocks of colour for a different look.
 Make the proportions wider and shorter for the larger, lower ‘branches’, and make the smaller, top shapes more equal.